Ted Cruz And Alexandria Ocasio-Cortez Team Up To Ban Lawmakers From Lobbying

 "You're on," agreed Sen. Ted Cruz, R-Texas.

 The two lawmakers who have often been at odds found common ground in a place that often highlights polarizing opinions: Twitter.
-That's where Cruz and Ocasio-Cortez vowed to set aside their differences and work together on new lobbying restrictions for lawmakers.
+That's where Cruz and Ocasio-Cortez vowed to set aside their differences and work on new lobbying restrictions for lawmakers.
 Now an unlikely coalition is forming around their joint effort.

 It started when Ocasio-Cortez tweeted Thursday morning that members of Congress shouldn't be allowed to become corporate lobbyists.